melissamonroe/web-design-challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+HTML and CSS were used to create a dashboard showing off the weather analysis from [WeatherPy](https://github.com/melissamonroe/python-api-challenge).

 ![images/landingResize.png](images/01-landing-lg.png)